 10 Thanksgiving Decor Hacks

-Here are simple ways to decorate your table using items that you may already have in your home.
+Here are 10 simple ways to decorate your Thanksgiving table with items that you may already have in your home.

 1. Break Out the Wedding China.